The Ayurvedic Diet: Ancient Food Ideas for Modern Day Health?Reading Time: 11 minutes

 A Healthy Mind Leads to a Healthy Body

 Ayurveda is not just another method of disease treatment.
 Practitioners describe it as an intricately conceived system of inner science that involves positive health and natural living.
-The goal of this healing tradition is to show how to harmonize ourselves with the greater Universe that exists within and around us.
+The goal of an Ayurvedic lifestyle is to harmonize ourselves with the greater Universe that exists within and around us.

 Why Food Is So Important in Ayurvedic Medicine

-Interestingly, according to the principles of an Ayurvedic diet, food provides much more than physical sustenance for the body.
+Interestingly, according to the principles of an Ayurvedic diet, food provides much more than physical sustenance for the body or something to be manipulated for weight loss.
 Indeed, food is thought to shape and shift the mind, influencing both the ability to think and even deep emotions.

 When food is consumed mindfully and with reverence, the body is believed to become filled with health, serenity, vitality, hope, and joy.
 This concept of spiritually charged foods is unique to Ayurveda and sets it apart from all other dietary systems.

 Let’s take a look at how Ayurveda classifies different foods based on the effects they are believed to have in the body.